knpuniversity/symfony/knpu/extra-upgrade-4.0/upgrade4.md

 Because we're upgrading to a new *major* version, you'll want to check out the CHANGELOG on the project to make sure there aren't any major, breaking changes.

 Yes!
 Abandoned package warning gone!
 And our project is on Symfony 4.
-No bad!
+Not bad!

 But... get ready... because now the *real* work starts.
 And the fun!
 It's time to migrate our project to the Flex project structure!